We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 Keep it moving

 Apart from walking, the wide, open pathways here are ideal for scooting.
-Once things settle down Covid-19-wise, you can also consider hiring a bike.
+You can also consider hiring a bike, or bringing your own.
 Go Cycling offers a range of options, including kids’ bikes, ones with baby seats and even tandems.
 The park is relatively flat, too, so it’s perfect for all fitness levels.

 For the little ones